saizai/gayhomophobe/readme.md

 D. Update website
 ===

-1. Decide on win date, summary, and links
+a) Decide on win date, summary, and links
 ---

 Date will usually be date of publication of reliable source.